-| Bulding Address: | 175 Fifth Ave, New York NY 10010 |
+| Building Address: | 175 Fifth Ave, New York NY 10010 |

 | Building Name: | Flatiron Building |

-| Building Alternate address: | 175 5th Ave |
+| Building Alternate Address: | 175 5th Ave |

 | Zip Code: | 10010 |